BMI Calculator

 What is BMI?

-The BMI calculation divides an adult's weight in kilograms by the square of their height in meters.
-The resulting number places you in one of four categories: underweight, normal weight, overweight, or obese.
-You can use our advanced BMI calculator at the top of this page to determine your BMI quickly.
+The BMI formula divides your weight in kilograms by the square of your height in meters (kg/m²).
+Based on your result, you fall into one of four categories: underweight, normal weight, overweight, or obese.

 How to Interpret Your BMI Results